STIGMA AND STIGMATIZATION

-Short stature (dwarf), physical disabilities, facial disfigurement,
+Short stature (dwarf), physical disabilities, facial

-attributes.
+become stigmatized attributes.
 In India, widowhood is a stigmatized,

-As used by Erving Goffman (1922-1982), stigma is differentness about an
+As used by Erving Goffman (1922-1982), stigma is

-the public identity of the person.
-Stigma is branding, a sign of social disgrace or subjection.
+distorts and discredits the public identity of the person.
+Stigma may lead to the adoption

+sign of social disgrace or subjection.

+phenomena related to stigma for a long time now.
 Stigma is mark or sign of social disgrace

 or social discredit, regarded as impressed on or carried by a person though may be through